learnk8s/learnk8s.io/src/custom-authentication/content.md

   get pods --all-namespaces
 ```

-If you look at the logs of the authentication service, you should see some lines being printed — however, if you look closely at the reponse object, you can see that it indicates that the verfification of the token failed.
+If you look at the logs of the authentication service, you should see some lines being printed — however, if you look closely at the response object, you can see that it indicates that the verification of the token failed.

 And the output of the kubectl should say the following: